-An Honors Contract enables Honors students to earn Honors credit in a non-Honors course.
-Creating and completing an Honors Contract allows students to expand their understanding of the course material by pursuing an independent study of a subject in greater depth.
+An Honors contract enables an Honors student to earn Honors credit in a non-Honors course.
+Creating and completing an Honors contract allows a student to expand her/his understanding of the course material by pursuing an independent study of a subject in greater depth.
 The student is expected to spend a minimum of 15 hours beyond the regular coursework in completing the contract.
-The Honors Contract is a formal agreement between the student and professor setting the parameters of the independent study project.
+The Honors contract is a formal agreement between a student and professor setting the parameters of the independent study project.
 There is no penalty for canceling or not completing an Honors contract.

-- Work with the instructor and submit a signed Honors Contract to the Honors office for approval before the end of the fifth week of classes
+- Work with the instructor and submit a signed Honors contract to the Honors office for approval before the end of the fifth week of classes

 - Spend a minimum of 15 hours beyond regular class work in completing the project

 - Meet with the course instructor a minimum of 3 times outside of regularly scheduled class time

 - Earn a minimum grade of B in the course and receive a pass on the project from the professor

 - Satisfactorily complete the project with instructor approval by the end of the semester in which the course is taken

 - Read articles in current professional or scientific journals and produce a substantial research paper.